Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 ## Project Overview
 ### Introduction:
-In today's digital age, the food industry has witnessed a significant transformation with the advent of food sales and delivery business applications.
-These applications have revolutionized the way people order, consume, and experience food.
-This project aims to conduct a comprehensive analysis of the food app business, focusing on various aspects including market trends, customer demography, customer behavior, customer income, costumer purchase method, and provide insights for potential business growth.
+Today – or in the contemporary world – one can observe the change in the food industry due to the emergence of the food sales and delivery business applications.
+These applications have completely changed the approach of the population in relation to ordering, buying, and consuming food.
+This panalysis project will seek to analyzes the food app business and its factors such as the market, customers, customers’ age, customers’ prosperity and the method of purchase with view to offering insights for business expansion.

 ### Objectives:
 - To analyze the customer demography and the role their age, income, education status, and marital status plays in their Food purchase preferences